 The most important thing is to communicate with your mortgage servicer.
 Being upfront about your situation allows them to work with you to find the best solution.
 You’re much more likely to face an unpleasant situation — possibly even foreclosure — if you try to dodge the lender.

-If you requested forbearance near the start of the coronavirus pandemic, it may be time to start thinking about what comes next as your payments come due again.
+If you requested forbearance near the start of the coronavirus pandemic, you now have extra time before your payments come due again, but it’s never too early to start thinking about what comes next.
 Here’s a rundown of some popular options for borrowers whose forbearance period is coming to an end.

 Request a forbearance extension